ElliJohansson/bookdatabase/README.md

 - Users can view books on the site
 - Users can search a book by a word in the name, synopsis, or both
 - Admins can remove books from the site
-- Users can review books on the site
+- Users can review books on the site (rating & written review)

 ### Features